Trade Talk Blog I

 When is an NRI required to register for GST?

-A non-resident importer (NRI) is required to register for GST in one of two cases:
+An importer is required to register for GST in one of two cases:

 - It carries on business in Canada.
 Carrying on Business is interpreted in the broadest sense of the definition and means activities such as manufacturing, trading, selling, calling, or any activity undertaken for profit on a regular or continual basis.